Strategy and Companion Guide

 • Ensure predictability and inclusivity so all users, including those with accessibility needs, can navigate comfortably.

 Key components include a sign location plan and an implementation roadmap for phased installation.
 The strategy incorporates RTO7 standards and Great Lakes Waterfront Trail signage to align with regional tourism and trail systems.
-It is supported by funding from Canada's Active Transportation Fund and developed in partnership with pl.ural (Stempski Kelly Associates Inc.), experts in municipal wayfinding design.
+This project was developed in partnership with pl.ural (Stempski Kelly Associates Inc.), experts in municipal wayfinding design.
+This project is funded in part by the Government of Canada.

 Active transportation (AT) refers to any form of human-powered travel, such as walking, cycling, or using mobility devices.
 It’s about moving through your community in ways that are healthy, environmentally friendly, and accessible.